pivotal/docs-platform-automation/docs/how-to-guides/creating-a-director-config-file.md

 ## Prerequisites
-To extract the configuration for an director, you will first need to do the following:
+To extract the configuration for a director, you will first need an Ops Manager vm.

-1. Create the infrastructure for your installation.
-To make the infrastructure creation easier, consider using terraform to create the resources needed:

-      1. [terraforming-aws][terraforming-aws]
-      1. [terraforming-gcp][terraforming-gcp]
-      1. [terraforming-azure][terraforming-azure]
-      1. [terraforming-vsphere][terraforming-vsphere]
-      1. [terraforming-openstack][terraforming-openstack]

-1. Install Ops Manager using the [create-vm][create-vm] task

-1. (Optional) Configure Ops Manager _manually_ within the Ops Manager UI (Instructions for doing so can be found using the [Official Ops Manager Documentation][opsman-install-docs])
+For detailed instructions, follow the [Installing Ops Manager][install-how-to] how-to guide.

 ## Extracting Configuration
 [om][om] has a command called [staged-director-config][staged-director-config], which is used to extract